All Articles

 Once you’ve determined what stages to track in your pipeline and have your information on hand, you should be able to choose a CRM tool with sales pipeline features.

-Picking a CRM can feel overwhelming, but you can narrow down your search by creating a list of requirements and evaluating whether or not a CRM meets your needs.
+Picking a CRM can feel overwhelming, but you can narrow down your search by creating a list of requirements and evaluating whether or not a CRM meets the needs of your sales or marketing team.

 For example:

-• Interaction history - can you easily track email, calls, and meetings with each lead?
+• Interaction history: Can you easily track emails, calls, and meetings with each lead?

-• Reporting - will you be able to track the information you need to analyze your pipeline and make improvements in your sales process?
+• Reporting: Will you be able to track the information you need to analyze your pipeline and make improvements in your sales cycle and process?

-• Automations and integrations - can you connect your CRM with other tools your business uses, like lead gen forms or call schedulers?
+• Automation and integration: Can you connect your CRM with other tools your business uses, like lead gen forms or call schedulers?

-There are many CRM tools that you can use to build a sales pipeline digitally.
+There are many CRM tools for building a sales pipeline digitally.
 For example, Streak offers built-in sales pipeline templates that sync with your existing Gmail inbox and contacts.
-Regardless of which tool you use to build your sales pipeline, make sure it’s one that your entire team can access easily and feels comfortable using.
+Regardless of which tool you use, make sure it’s one that your entire team can access easily and feels comfortable using.

 5. Create your pipeline

-Now that you’ve decided on a CRM for your sales pipeline, it’s time to build.
+Now that you've decided on a CRM for your sales pipeline, it's time to build it.
 Depending on your CRM, this process can take anywhere from a few minutes to weeks or months.
-We always recommend using tools that let you get to work quickly (and make changes as needed), which is why you can get set up with a new pipeline in Streak in less than 10 minutes.
+We always recommend using tools that let you get to work quickly (and make changes as needed), which is why you can quickly set up a new strong sales pipeline in Streak.

 6. Prepare and import your existing data